 Skip to Content

+Welcome to Animals and Wildlife in Texas.
 Texas consists of more than 800 different types of habitats, and it also includes 540 species of birds and 142 species of amphibians, mammals, and other animals.
-Texas is also known as the battiest state, home to 32 species of bats.

 texas animals in texas